SurlyMae/jekyll-now/_posts/2018-12-10-what-are-auto-properties-in-c-sharp.md

 <script src="https://gist.github.com/SurlyMae/8553dd325ee5b4e709e148ec46d427ae.js"></script>

 The constructor looks the same, but we've now replaced _most_ of the private data fields (lines 5-11) with properties.
 Lines 19-25 from the first rewrite have been replaced by line 8 in this rewrite, lines 43-47 have been replaced by line 9, and lines 49-53 have been replaced by line 10.
-Lines 27-41 have been replaced by lines 11-25, and that code is mostly the same, except for one thing - can you spot the difference?
+Lines 27-41 have been replaced by lines 11-25, and that code is mostly the same as before, except for one thing - can you spot the difference?

 A gotcha!: